sujed/json-front/README.md

 # json-front

-Made with ES6, `XMLHttpRequest and Promise`
-For working with JSON data, in the browser, coming from http request.
+Made with ES6, `XMLHttpRequest and Promise` for working with JSON data, in the browser.

 ---